 They are sweetened with mashed banana and maple syrup and no refined sugar.

-- Ripe banana – peel, mash the bananas, and measure the amount called by the recipe.
-Not all the bananas have the same size, so to avoid a too wet or too dry batter, it’s better to measure the amount of mashed banana before adding to the recipe.
+- Ripe banana – peel and mash the bananas and measure the amount called by the recipe.
+Not all the bananas have the same size, so to avoid a too wet or too dry batter, it’s better to measure the amount of mashed bananas before adding them to the recipe.

 - Old-fashioned rolled oats – we used gluten-free certified oats.